SalvatoreMaraniello/snip-py/README.md

   pip install -r requirements.txt
   ```

 - A different environment is used in the [tf-keras-examples](tf-keras-examples) folder; you can activate in a similar way.
+See also the local [README.md](tf-keras-examples/README.md) for more info on optimising the installation for GPU acceleration.

 ## Documentation and testing